 The Australian Dental Association guidelines are that every child should have visited the dentist by 12 months of age and should have a dental check-up twice a year.
 Besides checking for cavities and other problems, the dentist can show you how to clean the child's teeth properly, how to handle habits like thumb sucking, detect early problems in jaw and tooth alignment.

 In September 2017 The Age reported, “dental conditions are the leading cause of preventable hospitalisations for children, ahead of asthma and ear, nose and throat infections.”
+This outlines the importance of ensuring your child's teeth and gums stay healthy from the very start.

 A dental office is often an overwhelming place for a child with unfamiliar sounds, taste and equipment.
-So it is essential to get a positive, regular exposure at an early age.
+So it is essential to get positive, regular exposure at an early age.
 This helps prevent dental problems or detect them early.
 If detected too late dental problems are complicated to fix.
 This leads to negative dental experiences and a lifetime spent with dental problems and avoidance of proper care.

 - If you are not eligible for Medicare bulk billing, the visit is rebated with private health insurance.